 Where Can You Issue a Freelance Permit or Freelance Visa in the UAE?

 Some of the UAE cities have free zones like Abu Dhabi.
 For example, the Abu Dhabi Department of Economic Development recently announced that freelancers could live and work in the UAE.
-Also, the Ajman Free Zone offers freelance visas in 40 categories costing DH 6000.
+Also, the Ajman Free Zone offers freelance visas in 40 categories costing AED 6000.

 Ras Al Khaimah